bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Provoost: 00:17:41

 We may have.
-So one of the ways to have more connections, to have the upside of more connections without the downside of more bandwidth is to only exchange blocks with those extra connections because that happens much less frequently and
+So one of the ways to have more connections, to have the upside of more connections without the downside of more bandwidth is to only exchange blocks with those extra connections because that happens much less frequently and it still costs a little bit of extra bandwidth but much less and this again you know reminds us that you need to wait for confirmations, because those connections will tell you about new blocks.

-Van Wirdum: 00:17:54

-it still costs a little bit of extra bandwidth but much less

-Provoost: 00:17:58

-and this again you know reminds us that you need to wait for confirmations, because those connections will tell you about new blocks.
 They won't tell you about new stuff in the mempool, but that's fine if you wait for confirmations.

 Van Wirdum: 00:18:11